Hunv/LeDi/LeDi.Docs/docs/source/ledi-raspberrysetupEN.rst

-Install Tiwaz on a RaspberryPi
+Install LeDi on a RaspberryPi
 ==============================

-This guide will lead you threw the process of installing Tiwaz on a RaspberryPi from scratch.
+This guide will lead you threw the process of installing LeDi on a RaspberryPi from scratch.
 This guide was created using a RaspberryPi 3 but this should also be valid for a RaspberryPi 4.
 For RaspberryPi 1 and 2 you might need an alternative solution for hosting the Wifi Hotspot by adding a USB wifi stick or by adding a access point to the network.
 As we only recommend to use a RaspberryPi 3 or 4, we will not go into details how to implement this for RaspberryPi 1 or 2.

 Install the RapsberryPi
 #######################